About the Georgia Chapter

 We invite you to explore our site and support our mission to save children’s lives, one heart at a time.

 About The Children’s Heart Foundation

 Established by Betsy Peterson in 1996, The Children’s Heart Foundation (CHF) is the country’s leading organization solely committed to fund congenital heart research.
-Since 1996, CHF has independently funded 72 research projects with nearly $8.7 million.
-In addition, CHF and the American Heart Association have collaboratively funded 14 research projects with nearly $1.8 million through the Congenital Heart Defect Research Awards bringing CHF’s total amount funded to over $9.6 million to 86 research projects.
+Since 1996, CHF has independently funded 71 research projects with $9.1 million.
+In addition, CHF has co-funded 26 research projects with over $3.2 million with the American Heart Association through the CHD Research Awards.
+In total, CHF has funded 99 research projects with over $10.6 million.